 BY ERIN EWART

-Why are phone interviews important?
-In a typical recruitment process, organizations select 5-10 candidates to phone screen, 3-5 for in person interviews, and 1 to offer the job.
-With the average job receiving at least 100 applications (and some many more than that), that means you have at best a 5-10% chance of being selected for a phone interview even if you do everything right, so it’s important to make the most of the opportunity.
-Of course these odds will increase if you’ve played your cards right by networking with people at the organization and getting referred internally, but you still won’t make it any farther in the process without acing the phone interview.
+Why are first interviews so important?
+In a typical recruitment process, organizations select about 5-10 candidates to screen and 3-5 for in-depth interviews.
+With the average job receiving 100+ applications (and some many more than that), that means you have at best a 5-10% chance of being selected for an initial interview, so it’s important to make the most of the opportunity.
+These odds will likely increase if you’ve played your cards right by networking with people at the organization and getting referred internally, but even with internal advocates you won’t proceed past this stage without acing the screening interview.

-- There are three main questions we’re trying to answer: In a phone interview, I want to know (1) do you have the experience and knowledge to perform the basic requirements of the job (2) are you a good fit with the organization’s culture and mission (3) are there any logistical issues such as relocation timeline or salary requirements that would be difficult to overcome.
-These conversations are called “screens” for a reason.
-I’m not going to delve too far into your technical skills, as that’s an area more appropriate for the hiring manager and team to evaluate.
-I do want to know that you “check the boxes” on the main skills outlined in the job description and that you’ll gel with the team and the organization.
-Be prepared to talk about why you are excited about and a good fit for both the role and the organization and to provide examples of the top 3-4 skills outlined in the job description.
-And do have a salary range in mind in case that question comes up.
-It’s fine to ask first what the budget is for the role, but some recruiters will press on this because they don’t want to waste time (theirs or yours) if the range you need is too far beyond what they can offer.
+3. There are three main questions we’re trying to answer: In an initial interview, a recruiter wants to know (1) do you have the experience and skills to succeed in the job, (2) are you a good fit with the organization’s culture and mission, and (3) are there any logistical issues such as relocation or salary requirements that would be difficult to overcome?
+These conversations are called “screens” for a reason: a recruiter usually won’t delve too far into your technical skills, as that’s more appropriate for the hiring manager and team to evaluate.
+Be prepared to talk about why you are excited about the role and the organization and why you’re a great fit, and to provide examples of how you’ve demonstrated the top skills in the job description.
+And have a salary range in mind in case that question comes up.
+It’s completely acceptable to ask first what their budget is for the role, but you don’t want to be caught off guard by this question.

-- We need to hear details: one of the most frustrating aspects of interviewing is when candidates don’t go into detail about past experiences.
-There isn’t a lot of time in a phone interview, and when I have to spend it digging for specifics and asking a ton of follow up questions (or listening to a long, rambling example), it limits the other questions I can ask.
-When I ask about a time you’ve done something in the past it’s because I anticipate you’ll have to solve that kind of problem in this job and I want to know how you’ve done it before.
-That means I need to know specifics about what you did: how did you approach the problem?
+4. We need the details: one of the most frustrating aspects of interviewing is when candidates don’t go into detail about past experiences.
+There isn’t a lot of time in a screening interview, and when a recruiter has to spend it digging for specifics and asking a lot of follow up questions (or listening to a long, rambling example), it limits the other questions they can ask.
+When they ask about a time you’ve done something in the past, it’s because they anticipate you’ll have to solve that kind of problem in this job and they want to know how you’ve done it before.
+They need specifics: How did you approach the problem?
 What was your thought process?
 What steps did you take and what challenges did you encounter?
-Who did you involve and what did you learn from the experience?
-Many candidates gloss over these specifics, but they are the most important parts of the story!
-Use the STAR framework to organize your examples and practice in advance with a friend or using these online resources so you’ll feel confident delivering concise, detailed, 1-2 minute examples of your past accomplishments.
+What ultimately happened, and what did you learn?
+Many candidates gloss over these details, but they are the most important parts of the story!
+Use the STAR framework to organize your examples and practice in advance with a friend or using these online resources so you’ll feel confident delivering concise, detailed examples of your past accomplishments.

-- Thank you notes matter: you may hear different opinions on this one, but for the positions I recruit for in the social sector, sending a thoughtful follow up note within 24 hours definitely matters.
-That goes for phone interviews too.
-Remember, as the recruiter I need to decide whether to recommend you, and getting a thoughtful, well written follow up note puts one more check in the “yes” column.
-If I don’t get a follow up, it makes me wonder whether you’re really interested in the role.
-While it won’t be the deciding factor if you’re really not a good fit, if an organization is on the fence about you (which happens a lot) it can absolutely be a differentiator.
-You may think this is a no-brainer, but I’m continuously surprised by the number of candidates who don’t send thank you notes.
+5. We appreciate your follow up: you may hear different opinions on this one, but for positions in the social sector, sending a thoughtful follow up note within 24 hours can make a difference.
+Remember, the recruiter needs to decide whether to recommend you, and getting a thoughtful follow up note puts one more check in their “yes” column.
 It takes just a few minutes and gives you the chance to reiterate your enthusiasm, reinforce why you’re a good fit for the role, and address anything you may have forgotten to bring up in the conversation.
-Think about it – if your competitors are sending thank you notes, do you want to be the one who isn’t?
+It can definitely be a differentiator, especially if they were on the fence after your conversation.